Supabase Authentication Setup Guide

 Option 1: Use Built-in Credentials (Recommended)

-in your config.
+Simply create a docs/private/ directory or set authentication: 'supabase' in your config.
 The system will automatically use the shared authentication database.

 Option 2: Use Custom Supabase Project